watermarkchurch/contentful-schema-diff/README.md

 contentful-schema-diff --from <export file or space> --to <export file or space>

 Options:
-  --help       Show help                                               [boolean] --version    Show version number                                     [boolean] --from, -f   A contentful export file, or Contentful Space ID       [required] --to, -t     A contentful export file, space ID, or environment within the
+  --help              Show help                                        [boolean] --version           Show version number                              [boolean] --from, -f          A contentful export file, or Contentful Space ID[required] --to, -t            A contentful export file, space ID, or environment within
-               "from" space                                           [required]
+                      the "from" space                                [required] --content-type, -c  Generate a migration only for this content type.
+Repeat to select multiple types.
-  --out, -o    The output directory in which to place the migration --token, -a  A Contentful management token to download content types from a
+  --out, -o           The output directory (or file if "--one-file" was
-               space
+                      specified) in which to place the migration --js                force writing javascript files                   [boolean] --ts                force writing typescript files                   [boolean] --token, -a         A Contentful management token to download content types from a space
-  --one-file   Write all the migrations in a single file
+  --one-file          Write all the migrations in a single file --no-format, -F     disables formatting the output file              [boolean]
 ```

 Note: "from" indicates the space with the *old versions* of the content types.